Austin Nola: Miami Marlins (2012–2018)

-Seattle Mariners
+Seattle Mariners (2019–2020)

 Nola signed a minor league contract with the Seattle Mariners on November 9, 2018.
 He opened the season with the Triple-A Tacoma Rainiers of the Pacific Coast League, who used him as a utility player.
 In his first 25 games, Nola played 15 at catcher, eight at first base, and two at third base.
 He was called up to the Mariners on June 16, 2019, and made his major league debut the same day.
-He started the 6–3 victory over the Oakland Athletics at first base, a position that had been left vacant after the Mariners traded Edwin Encarnacion to the New York Yankees, and recorded his first hit in the third inning of the game.
+He started the 6–3 victory over the Oakland Athletics at first base, a position left vacant after the Mariners traded Edwin Encarnacion to the New York Yankees, and recorded his first hit in the third inning of the game.
 His first major league home run came later that month, a solo shot against Wade Miley of the Houston Astros on June 28.
-The Astros went on to win the game 2–1 in extra innings.
-Nola finished the season with a .269 batting average, including 10 home runs and 31 RBIs, in 267 at bats for the Seattle Mariners.
+Nola finished the season batting .269 with 10 home runs and 31 RBI in 267 at-bats.
 He played a variety of positions for the team, spending most of his time at first base, with appearances at second and third base, catcher, and left and right field.

 After Tom Murphy broke one of the metatarsal bones in his left foot prior to opening day, Nola was chosen as the Mariners' starting catcher for the 2020 season, which began on July 24, 2020, due to the COVID-19 pandemic.
 Joe Hudson was named as Nola's backup.
-In the first month of the season, Nola was a consistently strong hitter for the Mariners, with five home runs, 17 RBIs, and nine multi-hit games in his first 25 appearances.
+In the first month of the season, Nola was a consistently strong hitter for the Mariners, with five home runs, 17 RBI, and nine multi-hit games in his first 25 appearances.
 He also grew more comfortable behind the plate, telling reporters, "I like getting back there.
 I learn so much from being back there a lot."
-In 29 games with the Mariners in 2020, Nola batted .306 with five home runs and 19 RBIs.
+In 29 games with the Mariners in 2020, Nola batted .306 with 19 RBI.